 Pixie Crunch apples are the delightful little gems of the apple world.
-Weighing in at a snack size of about 2 1/2 inches, the fruit is just the right size for little hands, making them a perfect kid size, go to treat.
+Weighing in at a snack size of about 2 1/2 inches, the fruit is just the right size for little hands, making them a perfect kid-friendly, go-to treat.

 These tiny beauties are super crunchy, very sweet, juicy, and full of flavor.
-You will love them and will love that your munchkins enjoy eating all that fresh fruit too.
 Sweeter than Honeycrisp with a slight hint of tartness, you will be gobbling them up a few at a time.
 There is nothing better than a sweet, crisp apple plucked and eaten right from the tree.

 The Pixie Crunch Apple Story

-The Pixie Crunch apple (Malus domestica “‘Co-op 33’) is a cross between non-named, numbered varieties but proudly has the Golden Delicious and Rome apples in it’s lineage.
+The Pixie Crunch apple (Malus domestica “‘Co-op 33’) is a cross between non-named, numbered varieties but proudly represents the Golden Delicious and Rome apples in its lineage.

 How To Grow Your Pixie Crunch Apple Tree

-Pixie Crunch apple trees grow best in zones 5-8.
-They need full sun with well drained soil.
+Pixie Crunch apple trees grow best in zones five to eight.
+They need full sun with well-drained soil.

-Their growth habit is precocious and they can get up to 12 to 15 feet tall with a standard variety.
+Their growth habit is precocious, but a standard variety can get up to 12 to 15 feet tall.
 When grown on dwarf stock, their growth is more manageable at about 10 feet.

-Since they are prone to Cedar Apple Rust, a solid 6 hours of direct, full sun, particularly morning sun, and good air circulation is highly recommended.
+As you will learn later, they are prone to Cedar Apple Rust, which can be prevented by six hours of daily direct, full sun, particularly morning sun, and good air circulation.

-Your Pixie Crunch apple tree will reward you with a sweet flavor and delightful little apple bites within 2 to 3 years.
-Time to jump on the apple season bandwagon with a little backyard horticulture for fun and deliciousness.
+Your Pixie Crunch apple tree will reward you with a sweet flavor and delightful little apple bites within two to three years.
+Time to jump on the apple season bandwagon with a little backyard horticulture for fun and deliciousness!

 Landscaping With Your Pixie Apple Tree

 The Pixie Crunch apple tree lends itself to multiple landscaping options in your home orchard or garden.
-With varying tree heights and a wide adaptability (zones 5 -8), You need to consider planting several of these fruit trees for Spring 2021.
+With varying tree heights and wide adaptability, you should really consider planting several of these fruit trees!

-Prune at different times of year for the optimum plant control.
-Mid summer, you should prune mature trees for height control.
-You can keep your Pixie Crunch apple tree at around 6 to 7 feet tall for easy handpicking.
+Prune at different times of year for optimum plant control.
+During mid-summer, you should prune mature trees for height control.
+You can keep your Pixie Crunch apple tree at around six to seven feet tall for easy handpicking.
 At that height, many people can harvest without hauling out a ladder.

 Apple Tree Pollination

 Your Pixie Crunch apple tree requires another tree for pollination.
-Part of pollination group 4, it’s not a self pollinator.
+As a part of pollination group 4, it’s not a self-pollinator.
 It is, however, pollination friendly.

-Good options for cross pollination include Sundance, Liberty, Gala, Golden Delicious, and Red Delicious varieties
+Good options for cross-pollination include Liberty, Gala, Golden Delicious, and Red Delicious varieties.

 Mulching Your Apple Trees

-Lay your mulch about 2 – 4 inches thick around the base of the tree with a 3 foot ring out from the main trunk.
+Lay your mulch about two to four inches thick around the base of the tree with a three-foot ring out from the main trunk.
 Take good care to keep the mulch out of direct contact with the tree trunk.
 Leave several inches of space between the trunk and the mulch to avoid tree rot.

-It offers excellent resistance to scab.
-It has good general disease resistance to fireblight and mildew, so these are issues you need to keep an eye out for.
+It offers excellent resistance to scab, and a good general disease resistance to fireblight and mildew.

-Cedar Apple Rust can be a troublesome issue.
-Organically fighting off apple rust is accomplished with a organic fungicide like Bonide 811 Copper Fungicide.
-A side benefit is in addition to fighting off apple rust, it will protect against powdery mildew.
+Cedar Apple Rust, however, can be a troublesome issue.
+Organic solutions include using a fungicide like Bonide 811 Copper Fungicide.
+In addition to fighting off apple rust, this organic fungicide will protect against powdery mildew, too.

 Health Benefits Of Eating Apples

-The best way to control what you eat, is to grow your own.
+The best way to control what you eat is to grow it yourself.
 Growing apple trees takes a little bit of time and practice, but the rewards come back exponentially.